Banzarjavyn Baasanjav

-Banzarjavyn Baasanjav (Банзаржавын Баасанжав; 1906–1940) was leader of the Mongolian People's Revolutionary Party from 1936 to 1940.
+Banzarjavyn Baasanjav (Банзаржавын Баасанжав; 1906–1940) was General Secretary of the Mongolian People's Revolutionary Party from 1936 to 1940.
 Prime Minister Khorloogiin Choibalsan arranged for his arrest and subsequent execution on charges of counterrevolution in 1940 to free up the party leadership role for Yumjaagiin Tsedenbal.

 Career

-Baasanjav was born in 1906 in present-day Myangad district, Khovd Province.
+Baasanjav was born in 1906 in present-day Myangad district, Khovd Province, Mongolia.
 He joined Mongolian Revolutionary Youth League (MRYL) in 1923 and from 1927 to 1928 he was a school teacher near Ulaangom.
 After 1928 he devoted himself full-time to the MRYL, becoming secretary of its district committee.

 He joined the Mongolian People's Revolutionary Party (MPRP) in 1930 and a year later was sent to Ulaanbaatar to be first a MPRP Central Committee instructor and then, from 1932 to 1936, Chairman of the Khovd Provincial MPRP Committee.